 Having driven the coast of South Africa from Alexander Bay to Sodwana Bay Ann Gadd has had the privilege of seeing some pretty mean surf.
-Here are her pick of South Africa’s top 5 surfing beaches.
+Here is her pick of South Africa’s top 5 surfing beaches.

 Now ask any hardcore surfer where their favourite surf spot is and you’ll get a reply something like this:

 “Well bru, you must have had three days hard North-West, which drops on the low tide as mega swell pushes in.
 Then it’s about 60 minutes on a dirt track until you get to farmer Joe’s.
 Then you may have to clear with him to use his farm road.
-After that its right at the three sand dunes and head slightly left while crossing them.
-Then dude you’ll find some serious cranking action on an epic pointbreak.”
+After that, it’s right at the three sand dunes and head slightly left while crossing them.
+Then, dude, you’ll find some serious cranking action on an epic pointbreak.”

 For the rest of us though, and for waves that work like clockwork (usually) here’s my list:

 The conditions seldom work, but when they do, it offers humongous 20ft+ waves accessible only via boat.
 The swell breaks over a shallow reef where tow-in surfing is the order of the day.
 Big wave venue competitions happen here only for the bravest of the brave!
-(Not the place to test out your new body board!)
+(Not the place to test out your new bodyboard!)

-Words and Pictures: Ann Gadd
+Words and Photography Ann Gadd